federico-r-figueredo/quarantine.io/README.md

 ## What I learned

 ## What's next for Qarantine.IO
-> Permanent authorization to essential personnel (health professionals, security and armed forces and government officials)
-> Unauthorize citizens that have recently arrived from other countries to leave their residences for 14 days
-> Record citizens violating enforced mandatory quarantine by leaving their residence when their status is unauthorized.
+In first place it lacks a feature that allows grantinig permanent authorization to essential personnel (health professionals, security and armed forces and government officials).
+Also unauthorize citizens that have recently arrived from other countries to leave their residences for 14 days.
+Finally, record citizens violating enforced mandatory quarantine by leaving their residence when their status is unauthorized.
 Making easier further legal punishments